List of incarnations of Spider-Man

 "Spider-Man" is the name of several superheroes in the Marvel Universe.
 The first titular and main protagonist is Peter Parker, created by Stan Lee and Steve Ditko.
 Other characters have adopted the alias over the years in the Earth 616 universe such as Ben Reilly and Otto Octavius.
 There also consists of alternate universe versions of the web-slinger such as May "Mayday" Parker and Miguel O'Hara.

 Characters named Spider-Man

 Peter Parker

 Peter Parker, the Amazing Spider-Man, is the mainstream and original Earth-616 incarnation of the character and appears in almost every piece of Spider-Man related media.
+All other "spider-men" are derived from him.

 Ben Reilly

 Ben Reilly is a clone of Peter Parker, who also briefly fought crime as the Scarlet Spider.
 He also took over as Spider-Man (with a new costume) when Peter retired to settle down with a new family.
 This lasted until the original Green Goblin returned and murdered him.